Run of the Arrow: Plot

-On the last day of the Civil War, O'Meara (Rod Steiger), a Confederate soldier, shoots a Union lieutenant, who is later revealed as named Driscoll (Ralph Meeker).
-When he sees that Driscoll is not dead, O'Meara takes him to nearby Appomattox, where he learns that General Lee is in the process of surrendering to General Grant.
-As the doctor (Carleton Young) removes O'Meara's bullet from Driscoll, O'Meara almost shoots Grant, but is stopped by the doctor, who gives him the bullet.
-When O'Meara complains that he did not kill Driscoll only because the bullet was "warped", the doctor remarks that it is the "last bullet shot in this war" and gives it to O'Meara.
+On the last day of the Civil War, Confederate soldier O'Meara shoots Driscoll, a Union lieutenant.
+After seeing that Driscoll is not dead, O'Meara takes him to nearby Appomattox and learns that General Lee is in the process of surrendering to General Grant.
+O'Meara almost shoots Grant, but is stopped by the doctor in charge of saving Driscoll.
+The doctor removed the bullet from Driscoll's body and gives it to O'Meara.

-Returning to his home in Virginia, O'Meara rejects the pleas of his mother (Olive Carey) to put aside his hatred and settle down, as she notes the losses that the family and community have suffered in the war.
+Returning to his home in Virginia, O'Meara rejects the pleas of his mother to put aside his hatred and settle down, as she notes the losses that the family and community have suffered in the war.
 O'Meara, however, refuses to accept the authority of the United States government and proclaims himself a man without a country.
 He heads west, hoping to join with the Sioux nation in their own wars against the American army.

-O'Meara finds travel in strange territory difficult until he meets an aging Oglala scout named Walking Coyote (Jay C. Flippen), who speaks English, and says that he is heading back to his home tribe to die.
-O'Meara and he travel together, with Walking Coyote teaching the White man the Sioux language and customs.
-The two, though, are captured by a band of Sioux warriors led by Crazy Wolf (H.M.
-Wynant), who is about to execute both men when Walking Coyote invokes the right to the "run of the arrow", a ritual that could save the men's lives if they can endure a run marked by arrows flying in their path.
+O'Meara finds travel in strange territory difficult until meeting Walking Coyote, an aging Oglala scout who speaks English and is heading back to his home tribe to die.
+The two travel together, with Walking Coyote teaching O'Meara the Sioux language and customs.
+They, however, are captured by a band of Sioux warriors led by Crazy Wolf, who is about to execute the pair when Walking Coyote invokes the right to the "run of the arrow", a ritual that could save their lives if they can endure a run marked by arrows flying in their path.

-During the run, Walking Coyote collapses and dies, but O'Meara is saved by a group of Sioux women, including Yellow Moccasin (Sara Montiel), who helps him to present himself to the tribe's chief, Blue Buffalo (Charles Bronson), and claim his right to his life for surviving the run.
+During the run, Walking Coyote dies, but O'Meara is saved by a group of Sioux women, including Yellow Moccasin, who helps him to present himself to the tribe's chief, Blue Buffalo, and claim his right to his life for surviving the run.
 Blue Buffalo gives O'Meara safe haven as he recovers, in part because of their mutual hatred of the Americans.
 Having fallen in love, O'Meara asks permission to be married with Yellow Moccasin, proclaiming, "In my heart, my nation is Sioux."
-When O'Meara also points out the similarities between his Christian God and the Indians' Great Spirit, Blue Buffalo agrees and O'Meara becomes an active member of the tribe.
-The couple adopts a mute orphan boy, Silent Tongue (Billy Miller), as their own son.
+When O'Meara points out the similarities between his Christian God and the Indians' Great Spirit, Blue Buffalo agrees and O'Meara becomes an active member of the tribe.
+The couple adopts a mute orphan boy, Silent Tongue, as their own son.